kaydeveloper/chatsecure.github.io/_posts/2015-10-01-chatsecure-conversations-zom.md

 * **Backend**: Python, Django, Ubuntu, Go, Rust, Docker, your own API
 * **General Programming**: data structures, flow control, POSIX, standard stuff.
 Experience with Test Driven Development would be nice.
 * **Security**: Some basic knowledge of cryptography is a must, but don't stress about the advanced stuff.
 You must have experience with modern secure / defensive coding practices, familiar with common vulnerabilites in native code, identifying potential areas of concern, surface area analysis, etc.
 * **Open Source** contributions are highly recommended: individual projects, larger projects, pull requests, bug reports, QA, documentation, modular coding practices, semantic versioning, Travis-CI, GitHub, git.
-Know how to find the best existing open source libraries that solve a need, quickly assess code quality and general maintenance health compared to similar projects, and be able to identify when you should just rewrite it from scratch instead.
+Know how to find the best existing open source libraries that solve a need.
+Be able to quickly assess a library's code quality and general maintenance health compared to similar projects.
+Know when to just rewrite it from scratch instead.
+Know how to properly publish your new open source library.
 * **Freelance Contrators Only**: Sorry, there are currently no full time or permanent positions.
 If you're looking for that steady 9-5 you really should be looking somewhere else, because this ain't it.
 Fortunately Obamacare has made buying individual health insurance a lot better for us freelancers.
 * **Equal Opportunity**: We do not discriminate based on race, color, sex, religion, national origin, age, disability, sexual orientation, genetic information, reprisal, socioeconomic class, tattoos, hair color, clothing style, or otherwise.
 * **Berkeley, CA**: East Bay or SF preferred.
 Remote may be negotiable though!

 Want to stand out by sending your application early?
 [Email me](mailto:chris@chatsecure.org?subject=ChatSecure%20Jobs) with a link to your GitHub profile and a short introduction.

-### Keybase Integration?

-I had sort of a wild idea the other day to integrate ChatSecure with the [Keybase](https://keybase.io) API which is basically a cryptographic identity provider and aggregator of your semi-decentralized signatures scattered around on Twitter, GitHub, etc. You can think of it as a successful mashup of a social network and a GPG keyserver.
-There's a lot of cool UX stuff we could do there, so I'd like to hear any ideas!
-Also, [Chris](https://keybase.io/chris), we should chat!

 ### That's All Folks